crcass/scraper/README.md

 - Currently only one comment/note displays at a time
 - Users are able to add multiple copies of the same article to favorites
 - Refreshing the articles will unlink the comments.
 The comments are still there, biding their time...
+- Some minor rendering issues that only appear when the database is empty

 ♥︎ cc